v-pbartley/openhack-mc4h/Challenge-09/ReadMe.md

 More information on HIPAA de-identification rules can be found [here](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html).

 **Task:**
-Configure your FHIR service for export to a storage account following the instructions [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/data-transformation/configure-export-data).
+Configure your Azure API for FHIR for export to a storage account following the instructions [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/data-transformation/configure-export-data).

 For more information on the sample anonymization file, check out [de-identified-export-operation-on-the-fhir-server](https://github.com/microsoft/Tools-for-Health-Data-Anonymization/blob/master/docs/FHIR-anonymization.md#how-to-perform-de-identified-export-operation-on-the-fhir-server).